 and Melonie Dodaro’s article outlining some powerful social selling tips.

 Barbara Giamanco wrote an awesome article outlining why your social selling efforts may not be panning out.
-This is an important part of taking on any new strategy and I consider it a must-read.
+This is an important part of taking on any new strategy, and I consider it a must-read.

 I also really like this perfect example of what to do/what not to do, on Julio Viskovich’s site.

-It’s never a good idea to get all of your information from one place (no matter how awesome that definitive guide, I mean place, may be).
+It’s never a good idea to get all of your information from one place (no matter how awesome that definitive guide, I mean place, might be).
 Always be learning, always be honing your skills.
 Your efforts will be reflected in your success.